Towards a trusted web: Timestamp content with WordProof

 WordProof: using the blockchain to prove ownership

-There’s a Dutch company called WordProof trying to restore trust on the web.
-WordProof has built a solution that uses the blockchain to place and verify timestamps on content.
+WordProof is the product of the Trusted Web Foundation, and its goal is to restore trust on the web.
+They have built a solution that uses the blockchain to place and verify timestamps on content.
 It uses badges or links to show people that the content has been protected.
 If you want, you can even check the changes made in previously saved versions of the content.
 This allows publishers to be as transparent and trustworthy as possible.
-WordProof even lets you view the timestamp transaction on the blockchain.
+Moreover, WordProof even lets you view the timestamp transaction on the blockchain.

 Here’s how WordProof sees that route toward a trusted web: